data61/pihanga/examples/fcaTechSprint19/README.md

 This demo is faking the backend by returning a pre-determined answer stored in `mockResult` in `server.js`.
 The `key` in `mockResult` refers to the `Passport#` in the initial form.

-## Building

-To build the javascript bundle and front page, run the `yarn build` script which will create all the necessary artifacts to run the UI in the `build` directory.

 # How does it work?